 The only thing I found just a tiny bit lacking, only became known to me when I’d finished reading the book and read the afterward.
 There, Morris explains how many of these locations ended up in her fictional works.
 This piqued my interest so much, I requested Morris write a separate guest blog piece to talk about these locations and their insertions into her novels.
 If that sounds as interesting to you as it does to me, then PLEASE, watch this space!
 However, this tiny niggle really isn’t enough to have ruined the book for me, or lessened my overall enjoyment.
 That’s why I’m giving this wonderfully lovely book a full five stars out of five.
 If you’re looking for a quick read to cheer you up and virtually take you away from your everyday life (who doesn’t need that these days), I absolutely and wholeheartedly recommend this one!

 Spark Furnace Books and Amazon Digital Services will release “Not Quite Lost: Travels without a Sense of Direction” by Roz Morris on October 2, 2017.
-This book is available now for pre-order from Amazon US, Amazon UK, Amazon CA, Barnes & Noble, Kobo Books (USA, Canada & Australia), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon US, Amazon UK, Amazon CA, Barnes & Noble, Kobo Books (USA, Canada & Australia), The Book Depository (free worldwide delivery), new or used from Alibris as well as from an IndieBound store near you.
 I would like to thank Roz Morris (very much) for sending me the ARC of this book in return for an honest review.